deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

     lvremove -y /dev/<vg name from previous command>/<lv name from previous command>
     ```

-  * follow [this instruction](https://deckhouse.io/documentation/v1/modules/040-node-manager/faq.html#how-to-clean-up-a-node-for-adding-to-the-cluster), starting from the second point for further cleanup.
+  * Use [the instruction](../040-node-manager/faq.html#how-to-clean-up-a-node-for-adding-to-the-cluster), starting from the second point for further cleanup.

 ## Troubleshooting